Firstly, what is an Advisory Board? An Advisory Board is a structured and collaborative method…

 Best practice standards include several elements on how it is established, how it is referenced and when it is reviewed.

-Clearly articulating upfront meeting and conversation structures is important as Management, Executives, Advisory Boards and Governance Boards all host different discussions.
-When these discussions are not clearly defined is when role and decision making confusions often occur.
+Clearly articulating upfront meeting and conversation structures are important as Management, Executives, Advisory Boards and Governance Boards all host different discussions.
+When these discussions are not clearly defined is when role and decision-making confusions often occur.

 The Advisory Board Centre provides membership, certification and best practice training for Board Chairs and Advisors.
-When you are engaging strategic Advisors in your business- look for the logo:
+When you are engaging strategic Advisors in your business – look for these logos: